Neko-Protocol/.github/profile/README.md

 interest payments.
 All positions are over-collateralized and backed by real-world assets.

-### 3. Price Oracle
+### 3. Perpetual futures

-Neko built the **first RWA oracle on the Stellar network**.

-It aggregates prices from multiple off-chain APIsM ensuring:

--   Multi-source price integrity
--   No leaking of API keys or internal logic
+Users can trade perpetual contracts based on the real-world assets available on the platform.

 ### 4. Full-Stack UX + API Layer

 Neko includes:

--   A working frontend for borrowing, lending, and portfolio management
+-   A working frontend for borrowing, lending, perps and portfolio management
 -   A developing (next milestone) **public API** for external integrations

 ## Architecture (High-Level)